 During a consult last week I asked a leader in the church what’s your current biggest challenge.
 Their one-word answer is “Volunteers”.

 Now she didn’t mean the super abundance of them but the lack of active volunteers in her department.

 This is a common refrain amongst church leaders and honestly, it’s a challenge that never diminishes.

 However, recruiting volunteers is a year-round event as well as an intentional focus at set times.
-The need never diminishes and is an unrelenting tasks for all church leaders.
+The need never diminishes and is an unrelenting task for all church leaders.

 And that undoubtedly adds pressure.